-Yes!
-Everyone should apply for financial aid.
+Yes, assuming you’re a U.S. citizen or U.S. permanent resident.
 If you need any help whatsoever paying for college, this is the best way to get it.

 Even if you don’t end up qualifying for need-based aid (aid that goes to students with the most need), you’ll still be considered for non-need-based scholarships, loans, and employment opportunities.
 Plus, federal student loans (loans from the government) are often more advantageous than the ones you’d receive from private sources like banks.

 How do I apply for financial aid?

 You can apply for financial aid by filling out and submitting the Free Application for Federal Student Aid, or FAFSA.
 Colleges will use the information you provide on your FAFSA to calculate your financial need and offer you any awards.

 You’re able to submit the FAFSA starting on October 1 your senior year.
 Financial aid funding is limited, so the earlier you submit the FAFSA, the better.
 Be sure to give yourself time to fill it out.
 It can take awhile!

 If you have questions as you work, FAFSA’s instructions are a good place to start.
 If you’re from the state of Illinois, the Illinois Student Assistance Commission (ISAC) and Ladder Up also provide many free resources to help, including workshops.

 A quick heads-up: Applying for financial aid isn’t a one-time thing.
 Because your eligibility may change from year to year, you’ll need to submit the FAFSA each year you’re in school.

 Each of the colleges you’re admitted into will send you what’s often called an award letter, which indicates any aid you’ve received.
 Following are the kinds of aid you may see on that letter.